 Steve Volz (SIT Vice Chair/NOAA) asked whether we might broaden the interoperability discussion to include more sensor types and applications.
 Frank replied that USGS would like first to focus on a limited scope pilot that could be expanded in due course.
 It was noted that the moderate resolution interoperability work will look at a framework for data interoperability and pursue a case study with relevant CEOS groups and agencies.

 Brian Killough (CEOS SEO/NASA) noted that GFOI pilot activities can also contribute in the area of SAR interoperability.
-Astrid Koch (EC) suggested to ensure there was a linkage to the US Copernicus Coordination Group and the work they are doing in this area.
+Astrid Koch (EC) suggested ensuring there was a linkage to the Copernicus Coordination Group because this is a good forum to coordinate additional case studies, and to include additional sensor types and applications as suggested by Steve.
 A number of other groups (e.g. OCR-VC, WGDisasters) have indicated interest in the Chair initiatives.

 Frank thanked the group for the discussion and again stressed the need for focus in 2017 to ensure concrete progress, and he looks forward to welcoming CEOS to the USGS-hosted plenary on 18th – 20th October 2017 in Rapid City, South Dakota.